artefox1/minecraft-assembler-schematic-generator/README.md

 - Case-insensitive (MOV, mov, and MoV all work)
 - Comments can use `;`, `#`, or `/`
 - Flexible immediates
-- Labels for jumps, calls, and branches (resolved automatically) using `@`
+- Labels for jumps, calls, and branches using `@`

 ### Comments
 You can use any of these to start a comment:
 ```
 ; this is a comment
 # also a comment
-/ same idea
+/ vbajwhek
 ```

 Comments can appear inline too: